Blog · By The Packaging Vista Team · June 21, 2026

 What does a candle label need?

 A complete candle label has three jobs: warn the user how to burn it safely, identify what is inside, and carry your brand.
 The safety warning is the part most new makers miss, and it is the one buyers and retailers expect to see.
+Get all three right and your candle passes retail checks, reassures the customer, and still looks like a premium product on the shelf.

 The ASTM F2058 fire-safety warning